The Web address of this

 from a disparaging father and her molestation, and her

-uncaring God, were literally killing this woman as she turned 40.
+uncaring God, were literally killing this mother as she turned 40.
 She

 desperately wanted to live.